 Companies still struggle to match the user experience of their mobile application to that of their website

 You can also let Facebook and Instagram take care of the user experience for you.
-Instagram Shopping integrates social media marketing and ecommerce, providing a pre-packaged, mobile-native experience.
-Facebook Instant Articles provides a faster load time – especially for people who are in areas with poor connection.
+Instagram Shopping integrates social media marketing and e-commerce, providing a pre-packaged, mobile-native experience.
+Facebook Instant Articles provides a faster load time – especially for people who are in areas with a poor connection.
 Pro-tip: Facebook provides some great advice for creating quality branded Instant Articles.

 All of this is to say that maintaining and expanding your customer base means meeting them where they are, which increasingly means on their phones.
-One third of U.S. shoppers say they complete transactions on their mobile device.
+One-third of U.S. shoppers say they complete transactions on their mobile device.

 4. Don’t just make the sale—build brand loyalty